Jbleezy/BO1-Reimagined/README.md

 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
 * Make better last powerup FX
-* Give players the same basic model on Nacht and Verruckt
 * Add stielhandgranate icon on HUD
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes?)
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be